 In the coming weeks, we will also be supporting backends in the following locations:

 Geo routing is performed automatically at Cloudflare's edge in addition to our proprietary routing engine that sits directly behind Cloudflare Spectrum's services, to ensure users are matched with the closest layer 7 scrubbing center.
 For customers who would like their tunnel geographically static, such as having all traffic terminate in Frankfurt, you may contact us to enable such functionality as well.

 As the above mentioned, the Cloudflare addon is depricated.
 You can still enable this toggle, but you will be placed on our default anycast network that provides low latency globally.
 All plans Pro and above may access the PAYG addon.
 Pricing schedule is as follows:

 For bulk bandwidth arrangements of 25TB or greater, please contact us.

 To enable the feature, you must have a minimum of $5 credit added to your account.
 You can do this by depositing via the Billing -> Overview section, with the desired payment method of your choosing.
 Once you have funded your account, you may enable the network via the Domains section of your selected network, from there your network will be placed onto our premium CNAME where all traffic from that point forward flows over Cloudflare.
 No further configuration required.
 In the event your account balance runs low, you will automatically be debited for the last seven days of premium bytes used.

 Payments for all premium balances are considered final and cannot be redeemed or allocated to future payments.
-We can however provide exceptions for refund requests made within 24 hours of payment.

 One of our early adopters, Minemen Club Asia, saw as much as 30% latency reduction for users in the South East Asia region utilizing Cloudflare.
 As network traffic traverses from Cloudflare's edge datacenters to origin servers, it first selects the optimal carrier to forward outbound traffic.